sumairq/bookit-app/README.md

-# Natours — Full Stack Tour Booking Platform
+# Bookit — Full Stack Experiences & Events Booking Platform

-Natours is a full-stack web application for browsing and booking tours.
-It is built using modern web technologies with a clear separation between the frontend and backend in a monorepo structure.
+**Bookit** is a full-stack web application for discovering, exploring, and booking curated experiences and events.
+It is built using modern web technologies with a clean separation between frontend and backend in a monorepo structure.

-The project continues to evolve as more sophisticated features are introduced across different phases of development.
+The platform is designed to be scalable and extensible, supporting real-world booking workflows, authentication, payments, and rich experience detail pages.

 ---

 ## ✨ Features

-- 🧭 Tour listings and detailed tour pages
+- 🎟️ Browse curated experiences and events
+- 📄 Detailed experience pages with maps, schedules, and hosts
 - 👤 User authentication and profile management
 - 💳 Secure booking and payment integration
 - 🗄️ RESTful API built with Express.js
 - 💾 Data persistence using MongoDB
 - ⚛️ Modern React frontend with TypeScript
 - 🔐 JWT-based authentication with secure cookies
+- 🌍 Interactive maps powered by Mapbox

 ---